 If you are using the mobile version of e-permits, enter your log number or address in the search bar on the home page.
-You will need to create an account in the main e-permits portal before being able to use the mobile site.
+First-time users will need to register for an account in the main e-permits portal before being able to use the mobile site.

 You do not need an e-permits account to check plan review status.

 You can only pay for one permit at a time.
-Discover, MasterCard, and Visa cards are accepted.
+Electronic checks (bank transfers) and Discover, MasterCard, and Visa cards are accepted.
 Fees are based on the valuation of the work.

 If you do not see a permit under "My Records"